utiasSTARS/PhoenixDrone/README.md

-# Hummingbird
+# PhoenixDrone
-Open-Source Releases of Hummingbird Tail-sitter Project
+Open-Source Releases of the PhoenixDrone Tail-sitter Project

 ## License
-Hummingbird is released under the MIT license.
+The PhoenixDrone is released under the MIT license.

 Copyright (c) <2018> [STARS Lab](http://www.starslab.ca/)